dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

-# Declaring Constructors
+# Primary Constructors

 Author: Erik Ernst

 Status: Accepted

-Version: 1.11
+Version: 1.12

 Experiment flag: declaring-constructors

-This document specifies _declaring constructors_.
-This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration, or in the body.
-In the case where the constructor is specified in the header, some elements can still be specified in the class body, if present: The in-header constructor can have an initializer list in the body, including assertions, instance variable initializers, and/or a superinitializer.
-The in-header constructor can also have a body in the class body.
+This document specifies _primary constructors_.
+This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration of a class or a similar entity.
+If the primary constructor also needs an initializer list or body, those can be specified inside the class body.

 One variant of this feature has been proposed in the [struct proposal][], several other proposals have appeared elsewhere, and prior art exists in